 Ideally, all marketing efforts should bring you one step closer to your goal.
-However, misguided efforts only leads to wastage of time, money and energy.
+However, misguided efforts only lead to a waste of time, money, and energy.

 For example, you may be creating content for an audience that doesn’t match your target market.
-Or, you might be trying to create content for very competitive keywords, while ignoring the low hanging fruits which are more likely to yield results.
+Or, you might be trying to create content for very competitive keywords while ignoring the low-hanging fruits that are more likely to yield results.

 A content strategy helps you define your marketing goals and set priorities.
-It allows you to plan your work and ensure that all marketing effort is goal driven.
-With a documented content strategy, you can ensure that every bit of effort put-in by your team translates into tangible results.
+It allows you to plan your work and ensure that all marketing efforts are goal-driven.
+With a documented content strategy, you can ensure that every bit of effort put in by your team translates into tangible results.